Bethlehem Governorate

-The Bethlehem Governorate (محافظة بيت لحم) is one of 16 Governorates of Palestine.
+The Bethlehem Governorate (محافظة بيت لحم) is one of 16 governorates of Palestine.
 It covers an area of the West Bank, south of Jerusalem.
 Its principal city and district capital is Bethlehem.
 According to the Palestinian Central Bureau of Statistics, its population was estimated to 199,463 in 2012.

 Geography

-According to United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the governorate has a total area of around 660 km².
-Due to the occupation by Israel, Palestinians can only use 13% of the area and much of that is fragmented as of May 2009.
+According to United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the governorate has a total area of around 660 km2.

+Demographics

+As of the 2017 census, 217,400 people lived in the governorate.
+There were 188,851 Muslims and 23,165 Christians.
+In the 2007 census, the population was 176,515.
+In the 1997 census, the population was 137,286.

 Politics

-Politically, the Bethlehem Governorate is something of a stronghold of the Palestinian left.
-At the 2006 Palestinian legislative election the Popular Front for the Liberation of Palestine and The Alternative both had their best votes there.
-Its current governor is Salah al-Tamari.
+Politically, the Bethlehem Governorate is somewhat of a stronghold of the left.
+In the 2006 Palestinian legislative election, the Popular Front for the Liberation of Palestine and The Alternative both had their best results.
+Its current governor is Muhammad Taha Hassan Abu Alia.

 Localities

 The governorate consists of 10 municipalities, 3 refugee camps, and 58 rural districts.